Resolving stellar populations, star formation, and interstellar medium conditions with JWST in a large spiral galaxy at $z\approx2$: Introduction

 In this work, we present JWST observations of \target (GS4\_29868; RA\,=\,03:32:29.1, Dec\,=\,--\,27:46:28.5), a star-forming main-sequence galaxy (M$_\star$\,$\approx$\,4\,$\times$\,10$^{10}$ M$_\odot$; \citealt{Forster:2018}) at $z$\,=\,2.224, featuring a large, well-defined spiral morphology.
-This galaxy is the perfect laboratory to investigate many of the key mechanisms taking place at cosmic noon, from bulge growth and settling of morphological features, to star formation in kpc-scale clumps, and radial gas transport.
-Being located in GOODS-South, one of the most targeted extragalactic fields, \target has a plethora of observations from both large space surveys and deep dedicated ground-based follow-ups.
-It was indeed extensively observed from space with the \textit{Hubble Space Telescope} (HST), as part of the GOODS (Great Observatories Origins Deep Survey, \citealt{Giavalisco:2004}), CANDELS (Cosmic Assembly Near-Infrared Deep Extragalactic Legacy Survey, \citealt{Grogin:2011,Koekemoer:2011}) and 3D-HST \citep{Brammer:2012,Skelton:2014} surveys, and also at longer wavelengths with \textit{Spitzer} \citep{Dickinson:2003,Ashby:2013,Whitaker:2014} and \textit{Herschel} \citep{Lutz:2011}.
-It also benefits from deep ground-based AO-assisted IFU observations at high spectral and spatial resolution.
-The first deep high-resolution IFU data were obtained with VLT/SINFONI, as part of the AO SINS/zC-SINF survey \citep{Forster:2018}, where the \ha\ kinematics revealed a globally ordered velocity field compatible with disk rotation \citep{Forster:2018,Espejo:2025a}, and provided evidence for radial gas inflows along a spiral arm \citep{Genzel:2023}.
-More recently, \target has been followed up with VLT/ERIS at superior spectral ($R$\,$\approx$\,10500) and spatial resolution, within the Guaranteed Time Observations (GTO) program GALPHYS (PI: N. M. Förster Schreiber).
-The detailed \ha\ kinematics and morphology traced in ERIS data has enabled a thorough study of kpc-scale star-forming clumps (Förster Schreiber et al. in prep.), and a robust characterization of gas inflows (Pulsoni et al., in prep.).
+This galaxy is an ideal laboratory for investigating many of the key mechanisms occurring at cosmic noon, from bulge growth and the settling of morphological features to star formation in kiloparsec-scale clumps and radial gas transport.
+Located in GOODS-South, one of the most targeted extragalactic fields, \target has a plethora of observations from large space surveys and deep dedicated ground-based follow-ups.
+It was indeed extensively observed from space with the \textit{Hubble Space Telescope} (HST) as part of the Great Observatories Origins Deep Survey (GOODS; \citealt{Giavalisco:2004}), the Cosmic Assembly Near-Infrared Deep Extragalactic Legacy Survey (CANDELS; \citealt{Grogin:2011,Koekemoer:2011}), and the 3D-HST \citep{Brammer:2012,Skelton:2014} surveys.
+It was also observed at longer wavelengths with \textit{Spitzer} \citep{Dickinson:2003,Ashby:2013,Whitaker:2014} and \textit{Herschel} \citep{Lutz:2011} and benefits from deep ground-based AO-assisted IFU observations at high spectral and spatial resolutions.
+The first deep high-resolution IFU data were obtained with VLT/SINFONI, as part of the AO SINS/zC-SINF survey \citep{Forster:2018}, where the \ha\ kinematics revealed a globally ordered velocity field compatible with disk rotation \citep{Forster:2018,Espejo:2025a} and provided evidence of radial gas inflows along a spiral arm \citep{Genzel:2023}.
+More recently, \target was observed with VLT/ERIS at superior spectral ($R$\,$\approx$\,10500) and spatial resolutions as part of the Guaranteed Time Observation (GTO) program GALPHYS (PI: N. M. Förster Schreiber).
+The detailed \ha\ kinematics and morphology from ERIS data have enabled a thorough study of kiloparsec-scale star-forming clumps (Förster Schreiber et al. in prep.) as well as a robust characterization of gas inflows (Pulsoni et al., in prep.).